Inference for the Case Probability in High-dimensional Logistic Regression: Numerical Studies

-and then solve the primal problem \eqref{eq: implementation} as $\widehat{u}=-\left(\widehat{v}_{-1}+\widehat{v}_{1} b\right) / 2 .$ In this dual problem, when $\widehat{\Sigma}$ is singular and the tuning parameter $\mu>0$ gets sufficiently close to $0$, the dual problem cannot be solved as the minimum value converges to negative infinity.
-Hence, we choose the smallest $\mu>0$ such that the dual problem has a finite minimum value.
-The exact code for implementing the algorithm is available at \url{https://github.com/zijguo/Logistic-Model-Inference}.
+and then solve the primal problem \eqref{eq: implementation} as $\widehat{u}=-\left(\widehat{v}_{-1}+\widehat{v}_{1} b\right) / 2 .$ We refer to Proposition 2 in \cite{cai2019individualized} for the the detailed derivation of the dual problem \eqref{eq: dual}.
+In this dual problem, when $\widehat{\Sigma}$ is singular and the tuning parameter $\lambda_n>0$ gets sufficiently close to $0$, the dual problem cannot be solved as the minimum value converges to negative infinity.
+Hence, we choose the smallest $\lambda_n>0$ such that the dual problem has a finite minimum value.
+The tuning parameter $\lambda_n$ selected in this manner is at the scale of $\sqrt{\log p/n}$.
+We investigate the ratio $\lambda_n/\sqrt{\log p/n}$ in Section \ref{sec: mu and lambda} in the supplement.